 Service that Cannot Be Better

 My friends and family know that I have standards.
 If I am seated in a diner and not offered a drink within 2 minutes I leave because I know that the service will only continue to disappoint me.
 I’ve waited tables and tended bar.
-I know what service looks like and feels like.
+I know what good service looks like and feels like.
 It is about the person receiving the service getting their wants and needs met and even exceeded.

 Though I considered “best service” or other positive adjectives to describe our service, I chose not to because my intent was not to say there aren’t other amazing professionals who also offer excellent service.
 The service my team and I deliver cannot be better.
 If you think of a way it could be better for you, I encourage you to tell me so we can adapt to meet and exceed your expectations.

 At my initial meeting with buyers, sellers, or investors, I ask what is most important to them and what they fear most about the process.
 Then we deliver customized service that meets the client’s individual desires.